-The Colorado Housing and Finance Authority, which finances affordable housing, uses robotic process automation to speed up repetitive but necessary work.
+The Colorado Housing and Finance Authority finances affordable housing and uses robotic process automation to speed up repetitive but necessary work.
 The quasi-government agency has digitized a mortgage reconciliation process that used to take four employees over three days but is now completed in just a few minutes.

-Likewise, consumer credit reporting company Equifax has turned to robotic process automation (RPA) tools to move faster in a market that, according to one executive, punishes those who are slow to complete customer tasks.
+Likewise, according to one executive, Equifax’s consumer credit reporting company has turned to Robotic Process Automation (RPA) tools to move faster in a market that punishes those who are slow to complete customer tasks.

 Fortune 500 insurance company Unum measures the performance of about 40 RPA bots that either help employees or tackle repetitive tasks entirely.
 Bots help Unum find weaknesses in processes so that the company can eventually rework them using more extensive and persistent RPA software.

-Unum, Equifax, and the Colorado Housing and Treasury Administration (CHFA) recently shared their views on why they want to bring automation to workflows that have long been done by humans.
-For them, RPA does not pose a threat to their jobs but rather relieves them of routine tasks so that they can carry out tasks that require more discretion.
+Unum, Equifax, and the Colorado Housing and Treasury Administration (CHFA) recently shared their views on why they want to bring automation to workflows that humans have long done.
+For them, RPA does not threaten their jobs but rather relieves them of routine tasks so that they can carry out tasks that require more discretion.

-Using RPA tools that reduce errors and speed up workflow, and enable employees to tackle large-scale projects, these companies say they are in a better position to serve customers who expect service to be delivered quickly and near perfect.
+Using RPA tools that reduce errors, speed up workflow, and enable employees to tackle large-scale projects, these companies say they are better positioned to serve customers who expect service to be delivered quickly and near perfect.